Itz-Toothless/Ohnezahn-ZAE/README.md

        Discord ID: <code>705557092802625576</code>
      </li>
      <li>
-       Note(s):
-       <br> - If you send spam messages in my discord, i will block you.
+       Note: <br> - If you send spam messages in my discord, i will block you.
        </li>
    </ul>
    </p>